965002973/ACL2026_SER/README.md

 ## News💡

 - [2026.04] Our paper is accepted by ACL 2026 (Main Conference)!🎉🎉🎉 (**_Top 5%_** of accepted papers, seminal paper)
-- [2026.03] The full dataset and model parameters will be released soon.
+- [2026.03] The full dataset have been publicly released.
 - [2026.03] Demo code, test dataset, have been publicly released.
 - [2026.03] We release our paper.
 If you have any questions about our project, please send email to geyuanqaq@gmail.com.